hackclub/hackclub/CODE_OF_CONDUCT.md

 # Code of Conduct

+## TL;DR

+- Treat everyone with respect and kindness.
+- Be thoughtful in how you communicate.
+- Don't be destructive or inflammatory.
+- If you encounter an issue, please mail <conduct@hackclub.com>.

 ## Why have a Code of Conduct?

 Hack Club's community includes people from many different backgrounds.
 The Hack Club contributors are committed to providing a friendly, safe, and welcoming environment for all, regardless of age, disability, gender, nationality, race, religion, sexuality, or similar personal characteristic.